DiscoScore: Evaluating Text Generation with BERT and Discourse Coherence: Acknowledgments

 \section{Acknowledgments}

 We thank the anonymous reviewers for their thoughtful comments that greatly improved the texts.
 This work has been supported by the German Research Foundation as part of the Research Training Group Adaptive Preparation of Information from Heterogeneous Sources (AIPHES) at the Technische Universit\"at Darmstadt under grant No. GRK 1994/1 and the Klaus Tschira Foundation, Heidelberg, Germany.
+Steffen Eger is funded by DFG Heisenberg grant EG 375/5-1.